Convex pentagonal monotiles in the 15 Type families: Introduction

-Currently, there are 15 known families of convex pentagonal monotiles, each labeled as a ``Type,'' as shown in the list of Figure~\ref{fig01} \cite{Gardner_1975, G_and_S_1987, Kershner_1968, Mann_2015, Rao_2017, Reinhardt_1918, Schattschneider_1978, Scherphuis, Stein_1985, Sugimoto_2012, Sugimoto_2015a, Sugimoto_2015b, Sugimoto_2016, Sugimoto_2017a, Sugimoto_2018a, Sugimoto_2017b, Sugimoto_2018b, wiki_pentagon_tiling, Zong_2020}.
+Currently, there are 15 known families of convex pentagonal monotiles, each labeled as a ``Type,'' as shown in the list of Figure~\ref{fig01} \cite{Gardner_1975a, Gardner_1975b, G_and_S_1987, Kershner_1968, Mann_2015, Rao_2017, Reinhardt_1918, Schattschneider_1978, Scherphuis, Stein_1985, Sugimoto_2012, Sugimoto_2015a, Sugimoto_2015b, Sugimoto_2016, Sugimoto_2017a, Sugimoto_2018a, Sugimoto_2017b, Sugimoto_2018b, wiki_pentagon_tiling, Zong_2020}.
 Each convex pentagonal monotile in the list is defined by the conditions expressing the fundamental relationship between the edge lengths and angles of the tile; however, some degrees of freedom remain.
 For example, convex pentagonal monotiles belonging to the Type 1 family (also referred to as convex pentagonal monotiles belonging to Type 1, or simply as convex pentagonal monotiles of Type 1) satisfy the property that the sum of three consecutive angles is $360^ \circ $ or that the sum of the remaining two consecutive angles is $180^ \circ $.
 In Figure~\ref{fig01}, this property (relationship) is expressed as $A + B + C = 360^ \circ $, which represents the tile conditions of Type 1 (the Type 1 family) (see \ref{appA}).
 Each convex pentagonal monotile belonging to the Types 14 and 15 families has no degrees of freedom other than size (that is, each convex pentagonal monotile of Types 14 and 15 has a fixed shape.
 For example, the value of angle $C$ in the convex pentagon of Type 14 is $\cos ^{ - 1} \bigl( \bigl( 3\sqrt {57} - 17 \bigr) / 16 \bigr) \approx 1.2099\;\mbox{rad} \approx 69.32^ \circ$).
 Because some degrees of freedom other than size may remain, these Type families of convex pentagonal monotiles are not necessarily ``disjoint.''
 The tilings depicted for each convex pentagon shown in Figure~\ref{fig01} are representative of each Type (Type family).
 A representative tiling can be formed using only the relationships derived from the tile conditions of each Type.
 The gray region in each tiling in Figure~\ref{fig01} indicates a \textit{translation unit} (a unit that can generate periodic\footnote{ A tiling exhibits \textit{periodicity} if its translation by a non-zero vector coincides with itself; a tiling is considered periodic if it coincides with its translation by two linearly independent vectors.
-However, in this study, a tiling with periodicity is referred to as \textit{periodic}, and a tiling without periodicity is referred to as \textit{non-periodic} \cite{Sugimoto_2024}. } tiling through translation alone).
+However, in this study, a tiling with periodicity is referred to as \textit{periodic}, and a tiling without periodicity is referred to as \textit{non-periodic} \cite{Sugimoto_2024}. } tiling through translation alone)\footnote{ Typically, a translation unit of a tiling is chosen to consist of the minimum number of tiles, as illustrated by each tiling in Figure~\ref{fig01}. }.
 Thus, the convex pentagonal monotiles in these 15 Type families can generate periodic tilings, as the representative tiling of each Type includes a translation unit, as shown in Figure~\ref{fig01}.

 The purpose of this study is to summarize the properties of the convex pentagonal monotiles and tilings of the 15 Type families depicted in Figure~\ref{fig01}.
 In particular, we show the ``disjoint/not disjoint" relationship of each Type family of convex pentagonal monotiles, and specifically illustrate convex pentagonal monotiles belonging to multiple Type families in cases where they are not disjoint.